shiv248/LangGraphPy-x-ReactJS/README.md

 ## Background
 As _LangGraph_ develops, there will be a need to establish the optimal way to approach a seamless interaction between _LangGraph_ and any frontend framework.
 A key aspect of UI in a chat setting with LLMs is ensuring that the bot is _Actively_ working on the response you sent it.
-Acknowledgement can take various forms, such as a visual aid like a spinner, a toast, a status/progress bar, or streaming the tokens as they are being generated.
+Acknowledgment can take various forms, such as a visual aid like a spinner, a toast, a status/progress bar, or streaming the tokens as they are being generated.
 This is a template designed to merge core concepts between frontend and backend to provide a great  user experience for someone who doesn't have technical knowledge of LLMs and their limitations.